 Care homes across the UK were devastated by Covid-19, a situation exacerbated by the fact many are densely populated with residents forced to share bathrooms where infections can spread.
 Should minimum standards be made more fit for purpose and conducive to health and wellbeing?

-These new design considerations are set against a backdrop of an ageing health building infrastructure that’s ill-suited to meet the demands of a growing population, a changing workforce and new technologies.
+These new design considerations and how new models of healthcare are delivered are set against a backdrop of an ageing health building infrastructure that’s ill-suited to meet the demands of a growing population, a changing workforce and new technologies.
+And it is important to the public.
+A poll by Policy Exchange ahead of a call for evidence on the future of building hospitals showed that 81% of respondents put it at in the top three priorities from government infrastructure projects, with younger respondents emphasising the importance of light and green spaces.

 Christopher Shaw, chair of Architects for Health and senior director of Medical Architecture, which helped the NHS prepare new standards for the emergency changes to hospital facilities, comments: ‘Demand on primary care practices has increased in line with the population in the UK, but despite their being the first port of call in the NHS the infrastructure is mostly awful and the practice model is starting to creak and crumble… We need to see specialist hospitals consolidate skills into larger buildings that serve much larger populations, like the European super hospitals.
 Walk 20 minutes in any direction in London today and you hit a hospital; those will have to go.’